 But we must identify our strengths to seek growth.

 In The Power of Character Strengths, Ryan Niemiec and Robert McGrath (2019) describe the process as each of us having 24 seeds, each representing a character strength.

 Each seed is essential; it needs to be cared for, given water, sunlight, and good soil.
 Those that are ignored will not grow and will never reach their potential.

 Strength spotting is not only effective at identifying strengths and becoming part of the process of growth; it also provides a positive experience, offering opportunities to connect with clients, friends, families, and colleagues.

 Real-Life Example of Strengths Interviewing

-Check out the following video and audio for two real-life examples of strength-spotting interviews:
+Check out the following video for a real-life example of strength-spotting interviews: